JianXinyu/Data-Structure-and-Algorithms/doc/5-LongestPalindromicSubstring.md

 ## Better Solution

 iterate the string, consider this character as the middle of a palindrome, expand towards both sides from this character and calculate the length of this palindrome.
-Since we don't the length of this palindrome, we have check both situations, i.e., odd and even.
+Since we don't have the length of this palindrome, we have check both situations, i.e., odd and even.
 Then, compare the length.

 getLen() is a lambda function.